divergent63/SCII_Bots/README.md

 The structure of **DQN** neural agent is constructed as follows with pytorch 1.2.0.

+The neural network model takes three different types of input tensors include 27 channels screen features, 11channels mini-map features and 11 channels player information features.

+Also, two different functional models, named as operation model and warfare model, shared several layers of the whole network and the inputs.
+And the two models output action value and value of attack position respectively.

 <img src="assets\dqnagent-1621745942426.png" style="zoom:15%"/>

-The structure of **A2C** neural agent is constructed as follows with pytorch 1.2.0.
+The structure of **A2C** neural agent is constructed as follows with pytorch 1.2.0. (coming soon)

 <img src="assets/a2cagent-1621745942426.png" style="zoom:10%"/>

-The neural network model takes three different types of input tensors  include 27 channels screen features, 11channels mini-map features and 11 channels player information features.
-The outputs contains two types values such as action values and values of attack position.

-Also,

 ### evaluating